jithware/mappoff/README.md

 To create a link to the latest IPFS file using the InterPlanetary Name System ([IPNS](https://docs.ipfs.tech/concepts/ipns/)), first share the layer via [IPFS](#ipfs).
 Select IPNS Add.
 Select IPNS URL or IPNS QR to share a link to the latest IPFS file.
 When updating a layer you must also update IPFS by selecting IPFS Update if you wish to share the update.
 The IPNS link will automatically point to the latest update.
 IPNS updates take about 5 minutes to propagate.
 You can force a network layer fetch by disabling and enabling the layer.
 To remove the link, select IPNS Remove.
 This will invalidate the link for all users.

+*You must be online to add or remove to IPNS.*

 *In summary, share with IPFS if your layer is static and will not have any updates.
-Share with IPNS if your layer will be updated and you wish to provide an easy way for users to access the updates*
+Share with IPNS if your layer will be updated and you wish to provide an direct way for users to access the latest modified layer.*

 <img src="./screenshots/android/ipns.webp" alt="Share" height="400">